jenineharris/foundation-biostat-2020/README.md

     + Model assumption checking
     + Interpretation of the assumption checking, statistical model results, fit, and significance
     + 1-2 paragraphs answering the research question based on your results, putting your results in the context of other research in the area (what do they confirm? what do they add?), and suggestions for future directions for research or practice
+* A small percentage of your score will be based on your reviews of other student final project discussion board posts

 You MUST PASS the final project with a total of 70% or higher to pass the class.